SiddharthUchil/DevSecOps-Project/README.md

 <br />

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploy Netflix Clone on Cloud using Jenkins

 ### **Phase 1: Initial Setup and Deployment**